About Wendy Jackson Hall

 The Wendy Jackson Hall Scholarship Fund has been established in Wendy's memory to support others whose creativity and love of the arts leads them to pursue an education in the visual arts and to share this love with the larger community.

-- 2012 recipient is a freshman at Eastern Washington University
+- 2012 recipient is a sophomore at Eastern Washington University

-- 2011 recipient is a sophomore at Arizona State University
+- 2011 recipient is a junior at Arizona State University

-- 2010 recipient is a junior at Chapman University
+- 2010 recipient is a senior at Chapman University

-- 2009 recipient is a senior at Rhode Island School of Design.
+- 2009 recipient is a graduate of Rhode Island School of Design.